stappersg/vBook/src/reference/config-file.md

-# Complete vSMTP TOML key/value list
+# Complete vSMTP vsl config key/value list

 The behavior of your server can be configured using a configuration file, and using the `-c, --config` flag of the `vsmtp`.